 Communication skills: students have to demonstrate that they can effectively expose the topics described above.
 In particular, they must be able to introduce these topics in a clear and accessible way, not only for a specialist in the field, but also for a physicist with a different background.

 Basics of Quantum Mechanics, Classical electrodynamics, special relativity.

 Course contents summary

-- Invariance in classical field theory: Noether theorem and its applications to Lorentz trasnformations.
+- Invariance in classical field theory: Noether theorem and its applications to Lorentz transformations.
 Brief review of Lie groups and algebras.
 Internal symmetries and relative conserved currents.
 Poincare' group and its generators.

 - Interacting scalar theory.
 Asymptotic IN and OUT fields.
 LSZ reduction formulas.
 Green functions for interacting theory and solution in interaction representation.
 Wick theorem and Feynman graphs in configuration and momentum space.
-Vacuum graphs and disconnected graphs cancelation.
+Vacuum graphs and disconnected graphs cancellation.
 Loop counting.
 S Matrix and cross sections.
 Charged scalar field and its Feynman graphs.
-Feynman rules for the Yukawa theory.
+Feynman rules for the QED theory.

 There many excellent books on quantum field theory.
 None of them will be taken as the only reference.
 A useful list is the following:

 J. J. Sakurai, Modern Quantum Mechanics, Ed.
 Addison-Wesley.